Pond-IT Goes Open-Source!

-In Mediterranean and arid climates, seasonal ponds play important roles for native species, whose life cycles coincide with pond inundation duration and timing, or “hydroperiod.”
-In California, anthropogenically-formed cattle ponds are valuable aquatic habitat for listed amphibians such as frogs, salamanders, and turtles, but with anticipated changes in climate, these features may be affected by changing air temperature or precipitation patterns.
+In Mediterranean and arid climates, seasonal ponds play important roles for native species, who’s life cycles coincide with pond inundation duration and timing, or “hydroperiod.”
+In California, anthropogenically-formed cattle ponds can be valuable aquatic habitat for listed amphibians such as frogs, salamanders, and turtles, but with anticipated changes in climate, these features may be affected by changing air temperature or precipitation patterns.

-Pond IT was developed using Python, an open source programming language known for being readable and customizable.
-Balance Hydrologics, the Guadalupe-Coyote Resource Conservation District (GCRCD), and the Santa Clara Valley Habitat Agency (SCVHA), was recently awarded a Local Assistance Grant (LAG) to fund development of the Pond-IT model for open-source distribution.
-Over the next 2 years, Balance will develop and release the Pond-IT model as an Excel workbook, a Python repository, both with an in-depth guide-book.
-Release of the model will coincide with two training sessions and webinar.
+Pond IT was developed using Python, an open-source programming language known for being readable and customizable.
+Balance Hydrologics, the Guadalupe-Coyote Resource Conservation District (GCRCD), and the Santa Clara Valley Habitat Agency (SCVHA) were recently awarded a Local Assistance Grant (LAG) to fund the development of the Pond-IT model for open-source distribution.
+The model is now available in Excel and Python formats, links to both versions are below, along with the accompanying guidebook.